karolsw3/gradientify/README.md

 Create beautiful, animated gradients with ease.

-Ever wanted to animate a gradient background, but CSS transitions dissapointed you with its unfunnily lack of this in-extremely-high-demand functionality?
+Ever wanted to animate a gradient background, but CSS transitions disappointed you with its unfunnily lack of this in-extremely-high-demand functionality?
 Worry no more!

 See it in action: (link to a demo will soon be there)